 Katara raised her head, looking up at the beautiful palace with child-like wonder.
 The castle seemed to sparkle in the overhead sun, as though the walls themselves were decorated in diamonds.
 If she were to ever envision the palace of a god, this would be it.

 "Hey, Zuko, do you think—" Her question died in her throat when she bumped into something solid and tall.

-Warm hands reached out to clutch by her shoulders and steady her.
+Warm hands reached out to grasp by her shoulders and steady her.
 Katara slowly turned towards that solid object and gasped.
-Zuko was flesh once more, and in colour.
+Zuko was solid flesh once more, and in colour.
 He was alive.
 He was tall and substantial.
-His face was pale and perfect with his strong chin and piercing golden eyes.
+His face was pale and perfect, with his strong chin and piercing golden eyes.
 His hair—his long, inky black hair tied in a ponytail—swayed in the gentle breeze.

 He was alive.

 "Zuko, you're real!
 You're solid again!"
 She reached up to touch his face, but he caught her by the wrist.

 "You think you could stop doing that?"
 He lowered her hand and she blushed profusely before pulling away.

 He stared at her for a moment, watching her blush.
 The characteristic gloomy anger no longer gleamed in his eyes.
 Instead, it was replaced with something else—something she couldn't quite put her finger on.

 "Let's go," he said abruptly, turning towards the entrance way.